rodsenra/lance-rest-spec/README.md

 * Each entity of the collection representing its own resource according to Lance-REST conventions
 * Extended meta-descriptors that describe the collection in more detail (`totalCount`, `currentPage` and `pageCount`)
+* Think of this representation as a collection of contacts (specifically page 1 of a collection containing a total of 6 contacts).
+We also see the two contacts on this page and know how to fetch more contacts as well as more details of each contact if needed.

 ### application/lance+json document
 ```javascript